techtana/techtana.github.io/_posts/2025-08-30-manager-manifesto.md

 that recommended an open document to outline how I intend to be as a manager and clarify expectations and culture I intend to cultivate.
 This resonate with some of the issues I currently see in our team.
 Leadership, even in uncertain times, must provide a sense of calrity even that means telling others we're working with constantly moving targets while also a sense of actionable plan for what we can control.
-While I do not have much experience in management, I intend to learn and refine my understanding of this role and its execution.
+While I am not yet a seasoned manager, I intend to learn and refine my understanding of this role and its execution.
 Having a manifesto like this can ground me to my mission and keep me accountable by the team.

 Let's take a stab: